 The IoT products market in China has experienced rapid growth in recent years.
 However, the growth rate may decrease due to uncertainties with respect to China's economy, disposable income growth, acceptance of IoT technology and products, and pace of development of technologies and other factors, including the growth of the broader home appliances market.
 Furthermore, the IoT market is constantly evolving, and it is uncertain whether our products and services will achieve and sustain high levels of demand and market acceptance.
 Our ability to expand the sales of our IoT products to a broader consumer base depends on several factors, including Chinese consumers' receptiveness towards and adoption of smart home AI and IoT technology, the market awareness of our brand, the timely introduction and market acceptance of our products and services, the network effects of our offerings, our ability to attract, retain and effectively train sales and marketing personnel, the effectiveness of our marketing programs, our ability to develop effective relationships with distribution partners and expand our network of offline experience stores, the cost and functionality of our products and services, and the success of our competitors.
-If we are unsuccessful in developing and marketing our IoT products to consumers, or if these consumers do not perceive or value the benefits of our holistic IoT@Home approach, the market for our products and services may not continue to develop or may develop more slowly than we expect, either of which would adversely affect our profitability and growth prospects.
+If we are unsuccessful in developing and market for our products and services may not continue to develop or may develop more slowly than we expect, either of which would adversely affect our profitability and growth prospects.